SERVICES

 - Sensitivity (itchy/tender → calmer, though some scars remain sensitive)

-Remodeling is not “one moment” in time, it’s a window where the scar is still biologically active.
+Remodeling is not “one moment” in time; it’s a window where the scar is still biologically active.
 Intervening too aggressively can irritate healing tissue; intervening too late can allow stiffness and fibrotic change to become harder to reverse.
-A staged strategy aims to use the right intensity at the right time.
+A staged strategy in scar tissue therapy aims to use the right intensity at the right time.

 Why Scars Become Thick, Tight, or Persistent